IBM/cloudant-kafka-connector/performance/Performance Report.md

 ### Test execution

-The package `com.ibm.cloudant.kafka.performance` contains the performance tests of the source and sink connector.
+The package `com.ibm.cloud.cloudant.kafka.performance` contains the performance tests of the source and sink connector.
 The package includes the test cases `CloudantSourcePerformanceTest`, `CloudantSinkPerformanceTest` and `CloudantSourceAndSinkPerformanceTest`

 Test 									|Description|Results
 :--------------------------------------:|:--:|:--: